 * MF Global administrator eyes $3 billion damages from PwC

-* Corzine was New Jersey governor, Goldman co-chairman
+* Corzine was NJ governor, Goldman co-chairman (Adds additional Corzine testimony)

 By Jonathan Stempel

 NEW YORK, March 9 (Reuters) - Former New Jersey Governor Jon Corzine defended his big bet on European sovereign debt at MF Global Holdings Ltd, and said market confusion over the wager and changing advice from auditor PricewaterhouseCoopers LLP were factors in the brokerage’s rapid collapse.